anikonchuk/anikonchuk.github.io/_posts/2018-10-22-quickandeasyrecipes-_a_rails_app.markdown

 end
 ```

+I also had to move my `accepts_nested_attributes_for` macro from my Ingredient model to my Quantity model.
 Once we had this figured out, I was able to revise my custom setter method to deal with the new params, which ended up as follows:

 ```
   def quantities_attributes=(quantities_attributes)